Rajbandi/LiskSharp/README.md

 # Under development
 - Peer API facade.
 Currently it supports /peer/list, /peer/blocks, /peer/height.
+- Logic to create new blocks,  transactions, votes.
 - DappMan, a dapp manager library for building dapps with or without git.
 - DappManCli, a cross platform dapp command line to create, uupdate and remove dapps.

 #RoadMap

-I'm working on this project part time and contributing to the project in my free time.
-Other developers are welcome.
+I'm working on this project part time and contributing in my free time.
+Other developers are most welcome if you want to help this project.

-- Windows native client with delegates and broadcast support.
+- Standalone server (as window service or background worker) with api, database, delegates and broadcast to other peers.
+- Windows native client.
-- Windows 8 & 10 app.
+- Windows 8, phone & 10 apps.
 - Android and IOS(IPhone) native apps ( will be faster than web version).